dacracot/BirdNET-BarChart/docs/README.md

 	1. Run transformer test.
 		* `XSLTransform -s:some.xml -xsl:some.xsl`
 * ___Install this software___:
-	1. Expand the release file obtained from the BirdNET-Barchart GitHub.
+	1. Expand the release file obtained from the BirdNET-BarChart GitHub.
 		* `tar xzvf BirdNET-BarChart-#.#.#.tar.gz`
 	1. Save your previously populated sqlite database if you have one.
-		* `mv /home/dacracot/BirdNET-Barchart/birds.db /tmp/birds.db`
+		* `mv /home/dacracot/BirdNET-BarChart/birds.db /tmp/birds.db`
 	1. Rename and enter the resultant directory.
-		* `mv /home/dacracot/BirdNET-Barchart-#.#.# /home/dacracot/BirdNET-Barchart`
+		* `mv /home/dacracot/BirdNET-BarChart-#.#.# /home/dacracot/BirdNET-BarChart`
-		* `cd /home/dacracot/BirdNET-Barchart`
+		* `cd /home/dacracot/BirdNET-BarChart`
 	1. Replace the empty sqlite database with your backup if you have one.
 		* `mv /tmp/birds.db /home/dacracot/BirdNET-BarChart`
 	1. Edit the configuration file with your lat/lon, the analyzer's home directory, this software's home directory, the web servers HTML directory, and whatever maximum storage percentage you can tolerate.
-Copy your saved file to your user's home directory as `.BirdNET-Barchart`.
+Copy your saved file to your user's home directory as `.BirdNET-BarChart`.
 		* `vi /home/dacracot/BirdNET-BarChart/CONFIGURATION`
-		* `cp /home/dacracot/BirdNET-BarChart/CONFIGURATION /home/dacracot/.BirdNET-Barchart`
+		* `cp /home/dacracot/BirdNET-BarChart/CONFIGURATION /home/dacracot/.BirdNET-BarChart`
 	1. Edit your crontab and insert the scripts for weekly, morning, evening, extract, and share actions.
-		* `30 2 * * 7 /home/dacracot/BirdNET-Barchart/weekly.sh`
+		* `30 2 * * 7 /home/dacracot/BirdNET-BarChart/weekly.sh`
-		* `30 2 * * * /home/dacracot/BirdNET-Barchart/extract.sh`
+		* `30 2 * * * /home/dacracot/BirdNET-BarChart/extract.sh`
-		* `0 2 * * * /home/dacracot/BirdNET-Barchart/share/BirdWeather.sh`
+		* `0 2 * * * /home/dacracot/BirdNET-BarChart/share/BirdWeather.sh`
-		* `0 3 * * * /home/dacracot/BirdNET-Barchart/morning.sh`
+		* `0 3 * * * /home/dacracot/BirdNET-BarChart/morning.sh`
-		* `0 22 * * * /home/dacracot/BirdNET-Barchart/evening.sh`
+		* `0 22 * * * /home/dacracot/BirdNET-BarChart/evening.sh`
 	1. Run the weekly script to get the latest species.
-		* `/home/dacracot/BirdNET-Barchart/weekly.sh`
+		* `/home/dacracot/BirdNET-BarChart/weekly.sh`
 	1. Access the browser user interface...
 		* `http://birding.local/chart/chart.html`